NVIDIA/cloud-native-docs/gpu-operator/getting-started.rst

    TensorEngineActive: generated ???, dcgm 0.000 (26359.9 gflops)
    TensorEngineActive: generated ???, dcgm 0.000 (26750.7 gflops)
    TensorEngineActive: generated ???, dcgm 0.000 (25378.8 gflops)

+You will observe that on an NVIDIA T4, this has resulted in ~26 TFLOPS of FP16 GEMM performance.

 Jupyter Notebook
 ------------------